Ranjith935/BikeAccessoriesStore/README.md

 # BikeAccessoriesStore
-It is website designed using javascript to purchase bike accessories.
+It is a website crafted using JavaScript and PHP specifically tailored for purchasing bike accessories.
+The site offers a seamless and dynamic user experience.